sevenseasofbri/tp/docs/UserGuide.md

-When you have typed in a command that is inconsistent with what is required as per the tutorial's instruction for that particular step, an invalid command message will be returned until you type in the correct command in the terminal line as shown below. r
+When you have typed in a command that is inconsistent with what is required as per the tutorial's instruction for that particular step, an invalid command message will be returned until you type in the correct command in the terminal line as shown below.

 ![InsertImage](diagrams/BadCommand.png)